Vitamin A supplements are taken to prevent vitamin A deficiency (although this is rare in the UK).

 - If you have ever had an allergic reaction to a medicine.

-- If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.
+- If you are taking other medicines, including those available to buy without a prescription, as well as herbal and complementary medicines.
 It is particularly important that you say if you are taking a retinoid preparation (such as isotretinoin) for a skin condition.

 How to take vitamin A